Google Quietly Makes 'Optional' Web DRM Mandatory In Chrome

 Compliance with what?

+Who hasn't been burned by hardware that requires Java but then finds that either the browser or the JVM won't run the interface due to HTTPS compliance problems.
+And sometimes its not even Java -- we recently ran into some wireless controllers with a default public certificate that was revoked, breaking the management GUI and the captive portal functionality.

+In an ideal world, an organization would have their own internal PKI or buy public trusted certificates for all of it, at least solving the HTTPS cer

-The streaming model is fucking stupid (Score:3)
+The streaming model is fucking stupid (Score:2)

 There I said it.